Taking a Closer Look at Each Option…

 See our in-depth descriptions of Nevada’s business advantages.

-The main rights in Delaware corporate law benefit shareholders of public corporations.
-This attracts large public companies that trade on various exchanges across the country to provide the best protection to their shareholders.
-Delaware’s corporate law, with regard to corporate takeovers, is the strongest in the U.S. However, for everyone else, the following chart illustrates several benefits of Nevada over Delaware:
+The primary rights in Delaware corporate law benefit shareholders of public corporations.
+This attracts large public companies that trade on various exchanges to provide their shareholders’ best protection.
+Delaware’s corporate law about corporate takeovers is the strongest in the U.S. However, for everyone else, the following chart illustrates several benefits of Nevada over Delaware:

-* Effective July 1, 2016 Nevada now has a new “commerce tax” applicable to each “business entity” engaged in business in Nevada with Nevada-sitused gross revenue exceeding $4,000,000 in a taxable year.
+* Effective July 1, 2016, Nevada now has a new “commerce tax” applicable to each “business entity” engaged in Nevada with Nevada-sitused gross revenue exceeding $4,000,000 in a taxable year.

 **To verify this information, call the state corporate tax department of Delaware at (302) 577-3300

-***Even though this type of information sharing has not been the practice of Nevada in the past, in today’s world the IRS is realistically able to get its hands on any information they deem necessary to further the cause of “fair and reasonable taxation.”
+***Even though this type of information sharing has not been Nevada’s practice in the past, in today’s world, the IRS can realistically get its hands on any information it deems necessary to further the cause of “fair and reasonable taxation.”

 In short, Delaware’s state corporate tax amounts to 8.7%.
-Delaware also requires disclosure of the principal place of doing business outside the state, requires the corporation to report the actual number and value of its stock, and freely exchanges information with the IRS.
+Delaware also requires disclosing the principal place of doing business outside the state.
+The corporation must report its stock’s actual number and value and freely exchange information with the IRS.

-Delaware requires that an officer must reasonably believe that he/she is performing his/her duties in a manner that is in the best interests of the corporation.
+Delaware requires that an officer reasonably believe that he/she is performing his/her duties in a manner that is in the corporation’s best interests.
 This is not a requirement in Nevada.

 “The New Kid on the Block” – Wyoming LLCs & Corporations

-Wyoming LLCs and corporations adds a few benefits to home state incorporation, including privacy, lower fees…This is a very popular choice for foreign Amazon FBA sellers.
-A Wyoming LLC will not reveal the identity of the manager in state records.
-Wyoming maybe a great choice for your U.S. company, but is it the best choice?
-It depends up the priority of factors and which is most important to your business.
-Our packages include a complete analysis of both Wyoming and Nevada (the most popular choices).
-The best part is we are able to form either one for you and our video training will help you make the best decision for your e-commerce business.
+Wyoming LLCs and corporations add a few benefits to home-state incorporation, including privacy, lower fees…This is a common choice for foreign Amazon FBA sellers.
+A Wyoming LLC will not reveal the manager’s identity in state records.
+Wyoming may be an excellent choice for your U.S. company, but is it the best choice?
+It depends on the priority of factors and which is most important to your business.
+Our packages include a complete analysis of Wyoming and Nevada (the most popular choices).
+The best part is we can form either one for you and our video training will help you make the best decision for your e-commerce business.

-Like Nevada corporations, Wyoming corporations does not impose a state corporate income tax or other taxes.
-And like Nevada, the key is you must have nexus in the state of Wyoming in order to qualify for the tax savings, otherwise your Wyoming Corporation or LLC will need to register (or qualify) to do business in the state where you live and operate your business.
+Like Nevada corporations, Wyoming does not impose a state corporate income tax or other taxes.
+And like Nevada, the key is you must have nexus in the state of Wyoming to qualify for the tax savings; otherwise, your Wyoming Corporation or LLC will need to register (or qualify) to do business in the state where you live and operate your business.
 This will negate any tax savings that Wyoming may have to offer.
-Even an Internet business must determine where nexus is created in the operation of their business.
-If you are you based upside the U.S. you be able to domcile your LLC in either Nevada or Wyoming.
-Keep in mind, if you are an Amazon FBA seller, some states may require the entity to foreign qualify or register in the FBA states.
+Even an Internet business must determine where nexus is created in the operation of its business.
+If you are based in the U.S., you can domicile your LLC in either Nevada or Wyoming.

-*Nevada LLC filing fees are $425 vs $100 for Wyoming which is a difference of $325 (a Nevada corporation is $725 vs $425 in fees which includes the $75 state filing fee).
-The question becomes when would it make sense to invest $325 more to form in Nevada vs Wyoming and when is that not necessary?
-That is what we cover in our videos included in our packages.
+*Nevada LLC filing fees are $425 vs. $100 for Wyoming, a difference of $325 (a Nevada corporation is $725 vs. $425 in fees, including the $75 state filing fee).
+When would it make sense to invest $325 more to form in Nevada vs. Wyoming, and when is that not necessary?
+That is what we cover in the videos included in our packages.

-Wyoming corporations initial state fees are less than Nevada’s.
-Wyoming does not require an initial list of officers or managers, which will save you $325*, although Wyoming does require a state business license of $100.
-The key, however, is to evaluate the benefit of Wyoming as the “pivot point” for your business and financial future, not the fees involved.
+Wyoming corporation’s initial state fees are less than Nevada’s.
+Wyoming does not require an initial list of officers or managers, saving you $325*, although Wyoming requires a state business license of $100.
+However, the key is to evaluate the benefit of Wyoming as the “pivot point” for your business and financial future, not the fees involved.

-One of the biggest mistakes made every day is using as the main criteria for business decisions, “What do you charge?”
+One of the biggest daily mistakes is using the main criteria for business decisions, “What do you charge?”
 Price can be the worst way to evaluate the quality and results of a product or service.
-True, it’s a factor… but there are so many more important ones.
-Saving $200-$325 on incorporating fees when you are going to be investing (and must protect) tens of thousands in your business is not a wise decision.
+It’s a factor… but there are many more important ones.
+Saving $200-$325 on incorporating fees when you invest (and must protect) tens of thousands in your business is not wise.

 Over $4 Million in Gross Revenue

-On June 10, 2016, Governor Sandoval signed the bill,1 thus enacting a new “commerce tax” (effective July 1, 2016) applicable to each “business entity” engaged in business in Nevada with Nevada-sitused gross revenue exceeding $4,000,000 in a taxable year.
+On June 10, 2016, Governor Sandoval signed bill 1, thus enacting a new “commerce tax” (effective July 1, 2016) applicable to each “business entity” engaged in business in Nevada with Nevada-sitused gross revenue exceeding $4,000,000 in a taxable year.
 If a business entity’s Nevada gross revenue exceeds $4,000,000, the excess is subject to tax at various rates that depend upon the industry in which the business entity is “primarily engaged.”
-If you are a non-resident looking to form a U.S. company and your gross sales are estimated to be above $4 million than Wyoming may be a great choice for you.
+If you are a non-resident looking to form a U.S. company and your gross sales are estimated to be above $4 million, Wyoming may be an excellent choice.

-Unfortunately, privacy as a benefit is in many cases oversold by slipshod corporation formation services.
-(Frankly, if you really need to hide, there probably is a good reason for that, and NCP would NOT be interested in your business in that situation.)
+Unfortunately, privacy as a benefit is, in many cases, oversold by slipshod corporation formation services.
+(Frankly, if you need to hide, there probably is a good reason, and NCP would NOT be interested in your business in that situation.)

-This may be the best choice for some, especially if you’re operating with a low budget, and particularly if you’re still equivocating: “I’m not even sure if my business will work.”
-Your absolute worst option is to operate as a sole proprietorship, so at the very least you should establish a separate legal entity.
+This may be the best choice for some, primarily if you’re operating with a low budget and are still equivocating: “I’m not even sure if my business will work.”
+Your absolute worst option is to operate as a sole proprietorship, so at the very least, you should establish a separate legal entity.

-Keep in mind that “simple” and “asset protection” are inversely related.
-That means if you want more protection for your current and future net worth, keeping it simple (meaning using your home state because it costs less) and/or not having separate entities for separate assets are recipes for disaster, and much more expensive than doing it correctly from the start!
+Remember that “simple” and “asset protection” are inversely related.
+If you want more protection for your current and future net worth, keeping it simple (meaning using your home state because it costs less) and not having separate entities for separate assets are recipes for disaster and much more expensive than doing it correctly from the start!
 The more financial success you enjoy, the more complex your structure should be to protect it.
 The key here is to outsource these services to a company that can make it easy for you.

-But Wait….Planning to Move Out of Your State in the Next Few Years?
+But Wait….Are you planning to Move Out of Your State in the Next Few Years?

-Then your best “pivot point” is Nevada.
+Then, your best “pivot point” in Nevada.
 Here’s why:

 Imagine you live in and have incorporated your business in California.
-An unexpected opportunity arises and a year later you move to Florida.
+An unexpected opportunity arises, and you move to Florida a year later.
 California has an annual franchise tax fee ($800 at a minimum.)
 Florida does not.
 Do you want California to be your state of domicile and now have to foreign register into Florida?

 In this case, there’s no advantage to being linked to California.
-So do you dissolve the California corporation and form a new one in Florida?
-That strategy means you’d lose 1-2 years of track record, which is very important when it comes to establishing business lines of credit.
+So, do you dissolve the California corporation and form a new one in Florida?
+That strategy means you’d lose 1-2 years of track record, which is very important when establishing business lines of credit.